Serratus anterior muscle

 - Intermediate part: 2nd to 3rd rib → medial border of the scapula

-- Inferior part: 4th to 9th rib → medial border and inferior angle of the scapula.
-This part is the most prominent and powerful one.
+The inferior part of the muscle is the most prominent and powerful one.

-The contraction of the entire serratus anterior leads to a ventrolateral movement of the scapula along the ribs.
-Due to the pull of the inferior part at the lower scapula the shoulder joint is shifted superiorly.
+The contraction of the entire serratus anterior leads to an anterolateral movement of the scapula along the ribs.
+Due to the pull of the inferior part at the lower scapula, the shoulder joint is shifted superiorly.
 This shifting now enables to lift the arm above 90° (elevation).

 A damage of the long thoracic nerve can lead to a functional loss of the serratus anterior.
-Common causes are operations in the axilla (e.g. lymph node removal), a compression through the carrying of heavy loads (e.g. backpack) and trauma.
+Common causes are operations in the axilla (e.g. lymph node removal), a compression due to carrying heavy loads (e.g. backpack) and trauma.